 Try this beautiful problem from Combinatorics based on Chosing Program from AMC-10A (2013), Problem 7.
 You may use sequential hints to solve the problem.

-Try this beautiful problem from the Pre-RMO II 2019, based on Missing Integers.
-You may use sequential hints to solve the problem.
+Try this beautiful Problem based on Counting Principle from Math Kangaroo (Ecolier) 2017 Problem 22.
+You may use sequential hints to solve it.